 I simply cut a straight edge on the tape and then stretched and stuck it in line with the trim on the other side of the window.

 Do the tape on both sides, and you’re done!
-You’ve now mastered the art of how to make window grids. 😉
+You’re now an experienced DIY window grilles installer and have likely mastered the art of how to make window grids. 😉

-Here’s how ours turned out on the front of the shed:
+Here’s how ours turned out on the front of my she shed:

-Isn’t it amazing what a tiny bit of trim can do to the style of a window?!
-I LOVE the look of window grids, and it’s fun being able to take a thrifted window and make it match another one that came with a grid pattern. 🙂
+It still amazes me what a tiny bit of trim can do to the style of a window!
+I LOVE the look of decorative window grilles, and it’s fun being able to take thrifted windows and doors and make them match another one that came with a grid pattern. 🙂

 I hope you have fun with this one and let me know if you have any questions!